 Due to these reasons, Cathay provides a very generous schedule for passengers wishing to use their lounge at Charles de Gaulle.
 The operating hours are from 0600 AM to 2130 PM, and is located air-side, level 2, at the connection bridge between Terminals 2A and 2C at Charles de Gaulle.

-Other than customers traveling on Cathay Pacific, this lounge is permissible to certain oneworld elite flyers on American Airlines flights to Dallas/Ft.
+Other than customers traveling on Cathay Pacific, this lounge is accessible to certain oneworld elite flyers on American Airlines flights to Dallas/Ft.
 Worth, Miami, New York JFK and Philadelphia (year-round), as well as Charlotte, Chicago O’Hare and Boston Logan (seasonally) and British Airways passengers traveling to London.

 This is a nice perk for oneworld elite flyers who have either Sapphire or Emerald Status, even if they are not traveling on Cathay.
 The American Airlines Admirals club is located adjacent to the Cathay lounge, but I wanted to try out the Cathay Lounge instead since it is much more of a rarity for me.